Palash-creator/aviation-analytics/README.md

 Custom validation checks ensure schema integrity, date coverage, duplicate handling, and sanity constraints.
 Results are surfaced in the UI with indicator visualizations and tabular summaries.

+## How to get keys

+### Data.gov (BTS On-Time Performance)
+- Sign up for a free account at <https://api.data.gov/signup/>.
+- The API key will arrive via email.
+Copy it into your `.env` file as `DATA_GOV_API_KEY=your_key`.
+- Supplying a key raises rate limits and enables authenticated BTS OTP API calls.

+### NOAA AWC METAR
+- No API key is required, but NOAA expects an identifying email address.
+- Set `NOAA_USER_AGENT=youremail@example.com` in your `.env` and the app will include it in request headers.

+### TSA Throughput
+- The TSA checkpoint throughput CSV is public and requires no credentials.

+### OpenSky Network (optional)
+- Create a free account at <https://opensky-network.org> to enable trajectory data in future steps.
+- Add `OPENSKY_USER` and `OPENSKY_PASS` to your `.env` once credentials are available.

+### FlightAware AeroAPI (optional)
+- Sign up for FlightAware AeroAPI access and generate a developer key.
+- Store the key in `.env` as `FLIGHTAWARE_API_KEY` for later use.

 ## License

 MIT